-Traditionally, the fodder is cut manually by the operator which becomes a physically demanding job as it requires energy and postural requirements of the labour and hence regarded as a source of drudgery (Kumaret al., 2004).
+which becomes a physically demanding job as it requires energy and postural requirements of the labour and hence regarded as a source of drudgery (Kumaret al., 2004).
 In addition to that, when fodder is cut manually, the cutting is not uniform and when fed to cattle, can cause bodily harm (meaning injury to mouth).

-In addition to the above, there are farmers who also have electric powered chaff cutter but face erratic power supply which disrupts their work routines and delays the timely availability of fodder for the animals.
+electric powered chaff cutter but face erratic power supply which disrupts their work routines and delays the timely availability of fodder for the animals.